Episode released on: 27. February 2021

 The CX Goalkeeper had a smart discussion with James Perryman

-James Perryman is a Coach, Trainer and Consultant to ambitious individuals and organisations.
-Improving motivation, teamwork and productivity by giving them the self-awareness, confidence and tools to unleash their potential.
+LinkedIn Headline: Working with ambitious individuals and organisations to improve motivation, productivity and customer experience by giving them the self-awareness, confidence and tools to unleash their potential.

 - It is all about the “moment” to make the customer fall in love with a company and stay in love with a company

 - There are 2 ways to understand CX maturity assessments